 Melbourne Cup Tips & Betting Guide 2020

 Who will win the Melbourne Cup?
 Racing fans both in Australia and across the world eagerly look forward to one of the biggest racing events each year and to Melbourne Cup tips.
 This year’s Melbourne Cup will be raced on November 3rd.
-If you’re looking for Melbourne Cup tips, analysis and predictions, bettingexpert’s racing expert Stephen Harris delivers his Melbourne Cup best bets.
+If you’re looking for Melbourne Cup tips, analysis and predictions, bettingexpert’s racing experts Shane Anderson and Stephen Harris deliver their Melbourne Cup best bets.

 Melbourne Cup Tips: Who Will Win the Melbourne Cup?

 If this is your first Melbourne Cup, you’ll find everything you do need to bet on the Melbourne Cup 2020 in the bettingexpert Melbourne Cup betting guide.
-Our racing expert Stephen Harris shares his two best Melbourne Cup tips, his best bet and his best value bet.
+Our racing experts Shane Anderson and Stephen Harris share their two best Melbourne Cup tips, their best bet and value bet.

 When is the Melbourne Cup?

 The Melbourne Cup is traditionally run on the first Tuesday in November.

 This year the race will be held at 3pm AEDT on November 3rd.
 (4am November 3rd UK time)

 The Melbourne Cup is raced on the 3200 metre course at Flemington Racecourse located in the inner west Melbourne suburb of Flemington.